Wei Qing of the Han Dynasty — From Slave to Great Marshal

 Even though Huo Qubing was as powerful as Wei Qing, and more appreciated by the emperor, their uncle-nephew relationship was always very close.

 Huo Qubing also tried his best to consolidate and assist Wei Qing's nephew, the crown prince.

 Mythical Animal Chihu Shaped Jade Decoration of the Han Dynasty — Dabaotai Western Han Dynasty Mausoleum in Beijing (Photo by Dongmaiying)

 The Departure of Great Marshals Huo Qubing and Wei Qing

 Huo Qubing departed when he was only 23 years old.
 His life was glorious, short, and simple; after having accomplished a series of remarkable military achievements, he departed suddenly.

 Wei Qing passed away 11 years after Huo's departure.

-After Wei Qing passed away, the emperor immediately published another announcement to recruit talented people, and nominated his another favorite concubine’s brother as the commander of Han’s army.
+After Wei Qing passed away, Emperor Wudi immediately published another announcement to recruit talented people.
+Soon, his other favorite imperial concubine’s brother was nominated as the commander of Han’s army.